 If you make it through this meat grinder of an industry with over 2400hrs of experience, you will qualify for a "full Private Investigator license."
 Some jurisdictions allow you to skip over needing to obtain 2400hrs of Private Investigator experience if you have a degree in a criminal justice type field.
 So, you get your 2400hrs of PI experience and or a relevant degree and you can get your full Private Investigator license.
 This basically means you can open your own PI agency.
 Hopefully, when you are hiring new Private Investigators, you will appreciate the importance of proper PI education.

-Example: Private Investigator License Requirements
+Example: Canadian Private Investigator License Requirements

 CANADIAN PRIVATE INVESTIGATOR UNDER SUPERVISION